ruricolist/serapeum/reference.md

                          :start 3 :end 6)
      => "The new old way"

+STREAM can be used to specify a stream to write to.
+It is resolved like the first argument to `format`.

 # Hash Tables

 ## `(dict &rest keys-and-values)`

 A concise constructor for hash tables.

+    (gethash :c (dict :a 1 :b 2 :c 3)) => 3, T

 By default, return an 'equal hash table containing each successive pair of keys and values from KEYS-AND-VALUES.